 Mesothelioma patients can also get treatment here that involves surgery to remove the bulk of tumors followed by the circulation of heated chemotherapy drugs, either in the chest cavity or abdominal cavity, depending on the type of mesothelioma.

 This procedure was first performed in Louisiana by Dr. Rodney Landreneau at Ochsner.
 He led the Department of Thoracic Surgery and was a mesothelioma specialist.
 He has since left Ochsner, but colleagues carry on his work.

 Research and Clinical Trials

-In addition to reaching more mesothelioma patients and providing them with the best care, Ochsner is also a leader in cancer and mesothelioma research.
-Ochsner partners with other facilities to conduct research and is a part of the Louisiana Cancer Research Consortium.
-Partnerships include those with Louisiana State University Health Sciences Center, Xavier University, and Tulane University Health Sciences Center.
+Ochsner is also a leader in cancer and mesothelioma research, working with other facilities to conduct research.
+It’s a part of the Louisiana Cancer Research Consortium and works with Louisiana State University Health Sciences Center, Xavier University, and Tulane University Health Sciences Center.

 Ochsner also participates in and leads clinical trials that allow patients to access innovative and new treatments otherwise unavailable.
 Nearly 200 patients every year are placed in clinical trials.
-Current trials ongoing at Ochsner include the use of pemetrexed, a new chemotherapy drug and another new drug that will hopefully stop cancer cell growth.
+Current trials at Ochsner include the use of pemetrexed, a new chemotherapy drug, and another new drug that may stop cancer cell growth.

 Ochsner Medical Center and its cancer departments lead the way in cancer care and research.
 They are sorely needed in the New Orleans area, where so many people have been affected by asbestos and mesothelioma.
 These patients are getting the best and most advanced care at Ochsner.Get Your FREE Mesothelioma Packet